Altermagnetism and superconductivity in a multiorbital t-J model: Susceptibilities

 where \(n_F\) is the Fermi distribution function.

-To perform RPA, let us focus on analyzing Heisenberg type interactions and decompose it in terms of the magnetic HS fields.
+To perform RPA, let us focus on analyzing Heisenberg type interactions and decompose it in terms of the magnetic OP fields.
 We have a generalized Heisenberg type interaction on a lattice as